 The greater Houston area is home to a substantial portion of the nation's oil and gas industry.
 Many Fortune 500 oil companies such as ConocoPhillips, Marathon Oil and Shell Oil Company are headquartered in Houston, Texas.
 As the need for domestic oil increases, so do jobs in this industry.
 According to the U.S. Bureau of Labor Statistics, the oil and gas industry will grow about eight percent from 2010 to 2020.
 If you are employed in the oil and gas industry, you know that you have one of the most dangerous jobs in the nation.
-If you were injured in an oil field accident, a Houston personal injury lawyer from Stern Law Group is here to help you fight for the compensation you deserve.
+If you were injured in an oil field accident, a Houston personal injury attorney from Stern Law Group is here to help you fight for the compensation you deserve.

 The job of an oil and gas worker is to carry out plans designed by drilling engineers.
 To do so, they operate machinery like oil rigs, derricks, drills and more.
 This occupation is heavy on manual labor, and because workers are operating heavy machinery, extreme caution and adherence to regulations must be followed.
 The Occupational Safety and Health Administration (OSHA) enact and enforce safety regulations in this industry, as well as investigate accidents when they occur.
 Stern Law Group helps injured oil and gas workers who are employed as: